MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

 In this lab, you will implement client-side logic that will use the web API to evaluate the permit type associated with the permit record and use the client scripting API to manipulate the form controls.

-You will also customize the command bar to introduce a new lock permit button that will invoke a custom action to perform the lock permit logic.
-The server-side logic for the lock permit custom action will be implemented later in the course.
-Right now, you will just add the button and the logic to invoke the action.
+You will also customize the command bar to introduce a new lock permit button that will invoke a custom API to perform the lock permit logic.
+The server-side logic for the lock permit custom API will be implemented later in the course.
+Right now, you will just add the button and the logic to invoke the custom API.

 ## High-level lab steps